Updated Tarpon 105

-Costing about $100 dollars more than its nearest competitor, the Tarpon 100 more than justifies the additional cost with all the cool extra features and dry storage options.
+Though a bit more expensive than its nearest competitor, the Tarpon 100 more than justifies the additional cost with all the cool extra features and dry storage options.
 Its well-designed hull and high-density roto-molded linear polyethylene plastic will pay for itself in the long term as the quality manufacturing will add to the life of the boat.

 One of our paddlers testing out the Tarpon 100's glide and tracking out on Lake Tahoe.